 To take the PSAT/NMSQT or PSAT 10 with accommodations, students with documented disabilities must return a Parent Consent Form that will be mailed home from the school.
 Since the deadline for submitting all documentation is in late August, the process for requesting accommodations should start in the spring of the previous school year.

 The ACT is considered an achievement test, which means that it directly tests what you have learned in high school.
 The ACT tests knowledge in English, Math, Reading, and Science.
 The Writing portion of the ACT test is optional.
 Please contact the college(s) of choice if you have questions about whether or not you should register for ACT Plus Writing.
 For additional information and on-line registration, go to www.actstudent.org.

-11th graders at FHS are given an opportunity to take the ACT, during school hours on February 20th, at no cost to the student.
+11th graders at FHS are given an opportunity to take the ACT, during school hours, at no cost to the student.
 Juniors will have an opportunity to send their scores to up to four colleges, and will NOT need to register online for this test, as the pre-registration will also be completed during school hours.
 This is a real ACT test, so please take it seriously, and take the time to prepare!

 The SAT is considered an aptitude test, and measures reasoning and verbal abilities.
 The SAT tests knowledge in English and Math.
 For additional information and on-line registration, go to www.collegeboard.com.

 Both tests are open to any college-bound student and are offered approximately six times during the school year.
 It is recommended that college-bound seniors register to take the ACT and/or SAT early this school year.
 Students are allowed to take these tests numerous times and colleges will look at the best scores.
 When registering for the ACT and/or SAT, you may also want to be aware of the application deadlines of the colleges you are applying to.

 Fairfield High School's CEEB code for both ACT and SAT is 362465.